 In the early 1900s many people bought land in the future Wedgwood area as an investment only, and did not live on-site.
 In 1906 a man named Edward C. Fox bought five acres on the ridge along 30th Ave NE, where there was a good view of the valley of what is now 25th Ave NE by the Picardo Farm P-Patch.
-Fox’s land was from NE 82nd to 85th Streets, 28th to 30th Avenues NE and it was called Tract 13 of the Mary J. Chandler’s Addition to Seattle, a previously filed plat.
+Fox’s land was from NE 82nd to 85th Streets, 28th to 30th Avenues NE although these streets were not put through at that time.
+Fox’s land was called Tract 13 of the Mary J. Chandler’s Addition to Seattle, a previously filed plat.

 The property tax assessment rolls of 1910 listed no houses on Edward Fox’s five acres, which meant that he didn’t live there.
 The Seattle city directory listed a University District address for Edward Fox, and on the census of 1910 Fox’s occupation was listed as “dairyman.”
 It is possible that he had come to Seattle to get in on the business generated by the Alaska-Yukon-Pacific Exhibition of 1909, a world’s fair held on the campus of the University of Washington.
 Fox had previously lived in Colorado and California, and he seemed to live only a few years in each place before moving on.